 Keep a copy of your passport and Chinese visa in a safe place.

 If your passport is lost or stolen while in China, you will need to get a new passport and Chinese visa to allow you to leave China.
-Issue of a visa by the Chinese authorities can take up to five working days to issue a visa, and can be delayed significantly longer during Chinese holiday periods.
+Chinese authorities can take up to five working days to issue a visa, and the process can take significantly longer during Chinese holiday periods.
 Don’t expect the Chinese visa renewal or replacement process to be expedited to meet your travel or flight schedule.

 To replace a passport and visa: